Free TAZ on tap

 Can I donate to keep the faucet healthy?

 Yes.
-The donations panel on the home page lists the current donation address and recognises contributors who help extend the faucet's runway during testnet upgrades or sustained traffic.
+The donations panel on the home page lists the current donation address and recognizes contributors who help extend the faucet's runway during testnet upgrades or sustained traffic.
 Donations are not required for the faucet to operate; they let us increase drip sizes and stretch supply through busy weeks.
+The panel counts external transfers only; mining sweeps and the wallet's own dispense change flow through a separate custody surface and are excluded from these totals.

 What is the shielded memo about?